deltachat/deltachat-android/README.md

 docker run -it --name deltachat -v $(pwd):/home/app -w /home/app localhost/deltachat-android
 ```

+You can leave the container with Ctrl+D or by typing `exit` and re-enter it with
+`docker start -ia deltachat` or `podman start -ia deltachat`.

 Within the container, install toolchains and build the native library:
 ```
 deltachat@6012dcb974fe:/home/app$ scripts/install-toolchains.sh